-Byrd Park itself is a public park located at the southern terminus of the Boulevard, but the neighborhood on the eastern side goes by the same name.
-The park came to be in the late 1800s when the City decided to build the reservoir.
-In fact, the excavated area left behind as workers gathered dirt to construct the reservoir walls became what it is now known as Fountain Lake.
-Byrd Park’s boundaries are roughly 195 to the North, Meadow Street to the East, the Maymont Estate to the South and Boulevard / Park Drive to the West.
+Byrd Park, both the park itself and the neighborhood on its eastern side, has a rich history dating back to the late 1800s when the City of Richmond decided to construct a reservoir.
+The excavated area, which was created as workers gathered dirt to build the reservoir walls, eventually became what we now know as Fountain Lake.
+The neighborhood’s boundaries encompass approximately 195 to the north, Meadow Street to the east, the Maymont Estate to the south, and Boulevard/Park Drive to the west.

-The park is a Richmond favorite during the warmer months for picnics, lazy days in the sun or just getting out for a little exercise.
-With over 200 acres of mostly open, rolling hills, it offers plenty of room to spread out and includes walking paths, a 1 mile parcourse, a playground, baseball fields, tennis courts and more.
-It is also directly adjacent to the Dogwood Dell Amphitheater that hosts the annual Festival of the Arts.
-Festival events include concerts, dance programs and theatrical productions — Arts in the Park and the annual 4th of July events are probably the two most attended events.
-The natural beauty of the park along with its draw as a public gathering place and venue for the arts is clearly a huge part of the neighborhood’s identity.
+The park is a beloved destination for Richmonders, especially during the warmer months.
+Spanning over 200 acres of open, rolling hills, Byrd Park provides ample space for picnics, leisurely days in the sun, and outdoor activities.
+Visitors can enjoy walking paths, a 1-mile parcourse, a playground, baseball fields, tennis courts, and more.
+Additionally, the park is adjacent to the Dogwood Dell Amphitheater, which hosts the annual Festival of the Arts.
+This festival features concerts, dance performances, and theatrical productions, with Arts in the Park and the annual 4th of July events being two of the most popular attractions.
+The park’s natural beauty and role as a gathering place and arts venue are integral to the neighborhood’s identity.

 Dogwood Dell – What’s better than an outdoor concert or play?
 Bring a blanket and a picnic.